-A federal regulation promulgated under the Patient Protection and Affordable Care Act has been issued that clarifies that states may, but are not required to, allow agents and brokers such as us to market the plans that subsidy-eligible individuals must purchase in order to receive the subsidies.
-While there are details that need to be clarified by the federal government, states and health insurance carriers, it is clear that, in order to offer subsidy-eligible health insurance plans, agents and brokers must meet certain conditions, such as entering into an agreement with the health insurance exchange, ensuring that the enrollment and subsidy application is completed through the state's health insurance exchange and complying with privacy, security and conflict of interest standards.
-In the event Internet-based agents and brokers such as us use the Internet for plan selection purposes, their websites are required to meet certain additional conditions, such as compliance with standards for display of health plan and related information; providing consumers the ability to view all subsidy-eligible plans offered on the state's exchange; displaying all subsidy-eligible health plan data on the state's exchange; and providing a mechanism for consumers to withdraw from the application process to the state exchange.
-A substantial number of our existing members may become eligible for subsidies in connection with their purchase of health insurance.
-We may also experience difficulty in satisfying the conditions required to offer plans to individuals and families who are entitled to subsidies under health care reform, and even if we are able to satisfy them, we depend upon states to permit us to offer these plans and upon health insurance companies to allow us to sell them and to pay us commissions in connection with their sale.
-In the event we are not successful in gaining the ability to sell individual and family health insurance products to health care reform subsidy-eligible individuals, or if health insurance carriers pay us no commissions or reduced commissions in connection with the sale of these plans, we could lose a substantial number of existing and potential members and the related commission revenue we receive as a result of the sale of individual and family and small business health insurance products to them, which would materially harm our business, operating results and financial condition.
-In addition, even if we are able to sell qualified health plans to subsidy eligible individuals, and particularly if states or health insurance carriers adopt open enrollment periods outside of state health insurance exchanges, it may be difficult for us to handle as a business the increased volume of health insurance transactions that would occur in a short period of time.
-In the aggregate, a shift to open enrollment periods of limited duration in the individual and family and small business health insurance markets may result in a reduction in our membership and revenue; increase in our expenses, particularly during certain periods of the year (for example, an increase in our expense related to the hiring, training, and licensing of our health insurance agent employees); and otherwise may harm our business, operating results and financial condition, particularly given that the open enrollment for qualified health plans and perhaps other health plans overlaps with the annual enrollment period for Medicare plans.
-There can be no assurance that even if we are able to market and sell health insurance products to subsidy-eligible individuals, we will be able to realize the value of any investment in technology and resources related to the marketing and sale of those product or to increase our revenue and profitability,
+A federal regulation promulgated under the Patient Protection and Affordable Care Act has been issued that clarifies that states may, but are not required to, allow agents and brokers such as us to market the qualified health plans offered on government-run health insurance exchanges and that are the plans that subsidy-eligible individuals must purchase in order to receive their subsidies.
+While there are details that need to be clarified by the federal government, states and health insurance carriers, it is clear that, in order to offer qualified health plans, agents and brokers must meet certain conditions, such as entering into an agreement with the health insurance exchange, ensuring that the enrollment and subsidy application is completed through the state's health insurance exchange (or federally operated exchange in states without individual health insurance enrollment capability) and complying with privacy, security and other standards, some of which have been recently issued and contain requirements that are new to us.
+In the event Internet-based agents and brokers such as us use the Internet for plan selection purposes, their websites are required to meet certain additional conditions, such as compliance with standards for display of health plan and related information; providing consumers the ability to view all health plans offered on the government-run exchange; displaying certain health plan and other data available on the exchange; and providing a mechanism for consumers to withdraw from the application process on the agent or broker's website.
+A substantial number of our existing members may become eligible for subsidies in connection with their purchase of health insurance as a result of health care reform, and we may experience difficulty in satisfying the conditions and requirements to offer qualified health plans to them and others.
+Even if we are able to satisfy the conditions and requirements, we may not be able to do so in time for all or a portion of the initial or other enrollment periods.
+Moreover, we depend upon states (and in the case of the federally operated exchange, the federal government) to permit us to offer these plans and to have implemented the capability to receive enrollments from us.
+We also depend upon health insurance companies to allow us to sell qualified health plans and to pay us commissions in connection with their sale.
+In the event we are not successful in gaining the ability to sell individual and family qualified health insurance plans, or if health insurance carriers pay us no commissions or reduced commissions in connection with the sale of these plans, we could lose a substantial number of existing and potential members and commission revenue we receive as a result of the sale of individual and family and small business health insurance products, which would materially harm our business, operating results and financial condition.
+In part to attempt to satisfy conditions necessary for us to use our Internet technology platform to enroll individuals into qualified health plans as a health insurance agent, and assist individuals in applying for subsidies, through government-run health insurance exchanges, we have incurred increased operating expenses and expect to continue to do so.
+These past and expected increase operating expenses may not result in increased revenue for a number of reasons both within and outside of our control.
+If our revenues do not increase to offset these expected increases in costs and operating expenses, our financial condition and results of operations could be negatively affected.